Directions to Parliament of the Republic of South Africa

 - Enter via the Visitor's Centre on the Ground Floor 120 Plein Street

 Arrange a Tour

-Tours of Parliament take place from Monday-Friday, 09:00-16:00 on the hour.
+Tours of Parliament take place from Monday-Friday.
 Tours do not take place on weekends and public holidays.

 Upon booking of a tour you will be requested to provide the names, surnames and ID/passport numbers of everyone that will be coming on the tour.